raspberrypilearning/relax-stretch/en/step_7.md

 --- task ---

-For this exercise, you will use `text to speech`{:class="block3extensions"} instead of `say`{:class="block3looks"} so that the exercise instructions will be spoken by the computer.
+For this exercise, you will use `Text to Speech`{:class="block3extensions"} instead of `say`{:class="block3looks"} so that the exercise instructions will be spoken by the computer.

 Click on the **Choose an Extensions** button in the bottom left of the Scratch window.